SPEAK WITH A TEAM MEMBER (770) 920-6030

 The administrator shares the same responsibilities as the executor, but if there is no will, they must also follow the GA intestate law.

-Responsibilities Of The Estate’s Heirs Or Beneficiaries
+Responsibilities of the Estate’s Heirs or Beneficiaries

 The heirs and beneficiaries of the estate may have a passive role during probate, but it is still important for them to stay in the loop.
 They should be aware of the probate case’s status and any decisions made on asset distribution.